pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 TODO Max: I am having a hard time understanding the demanded bits thing from your localized-to-prospero explanation.
 I think some of it is that I am wondering "what about the other uses of operation A that operation B only needs one bit from" and part of it is that the sign operations are implicit here

-LLVM has an information called 'demanded bits'.
+LLVM has an static analysis pass called 'demanded bits'.
 It is a backwards analysis that allows you to determine which bits of a value are actually used in the final result.
 This information can then be used in peephole optimizations.
 For example, if you have an expression that computes a value, but only the last